-We sold our stakes in Intertek, Sage, Becton Dickinson, InterContinental Hotels and purchased stakes in Amazon and Alphabet.
+We sold our stakes in Intertek, Sage, Becton Dickinson, InterContinental Hotels and purchased a stake in Amazon and an as yet undisclosed position during the year.

 As three of our sales were companies which are listed in the UK I am sure some will see this as some clue that we are selling out of the UK, or that we have some view on the prospects for the FTSE 100 versus the S&P 500 Index (S&P 500) or some other market or macro view.
 This is not the case.
 We invest in companies not indices or countries and in our view the country where a company is listed is largely irrelevant, if of course it has a well regulated stock market, and certainly does not provide a good guide to where the company generates its revenues.
 For example, InterContinental Hotels is listed in the UK but its largest market is the United States, hence why it reports in US dollars.